bkatsevych/youtube-mui-clone/README.md

 -   First time using Material UI in more depth
 -   Applied a different approach for shortening path in imports
 -   Deep dive into RapidAPI

+## Current bugs

+-   Sidebar overlay on desktop and mobile
+-   VideoCard responsiveness